Developments in pathogen-detecting materials could provide an easy means of detecting viruses within public places.

 With computer models and lab experiments, researchers are working on a strategy for vaccines that could protect against any influenza virus.

-Researchers engineer a hydrogel that recapitulates biophysical changes in the tissues surrounding tumors to investigate how tissue stiffness impacts the mobility of invasive and non-invasive cancer cells.
+Researchers engineer a hydrogel that recapitulates biophysical changes in the tissues surrounding tumors to investigate how stiffness impacts the mobility of invasive and non-invasive cancer cells.

 Researchers develop a reusable filter paper made from titanium dioxide nanowires that is capable of trapping and killing pathogens like the SARS-CoV-2 virus.